Nathan Ballard

 Nathan Ballard is a U.S. Democratic strategist and attorney.
 He was the communications director for the governor of California, Gavin Newsom, when Newsom was the 42nd mayor of San Francisco.
 He is a longtime friend and advisor to Newsom.
 He sat on the board of directors of The Representation Project, Jennifer Siebel Newsom's nonprofit organization.
 Ballard had close ties with the 43rd mayor of San Francisco, Ed Lee.
-He was an advisor to Mark Farrell, the 44th mayor of San Francisco.
+He was an advisor to Mark Farrell, the 44th mayor of San Francisco and Daniel Lurie, the 46th mayor of San Francisco.

 Ballard has worked as a spokesman for the Democratic National Committee, the California Labor Federation, AFL–CIO, former Secretary of State John Kerry, and Wesley Clark.
-Ballard was a spokesman for the Golden State Warriors and was a spokesman for the Super Bowl 50 host committee.
+Ballard was a spokesman for the Golden State Warriors and was a spokesman for the Super Bowl 50 host committee, led by Lurie.
 He has represented prominent families and individuals including the Getty family and Dede Wilsey.